mrmop/IGX/readme.md

 	}
 ```

-Note that if the user is already logged in anonymously then you can log in via the Facebook SDK and then convert the account from anonymous using:
+Note that if the user is already logged in anonymously then you can log in via the Facebook SDK and convert the account from anonymous using:

 ```
 	if (FBInstant.ext !== undefined)